Model adapter API

 Example predict() implementation

 This example is compatible with the example definition of api() above.
-This uses Pandas dataframes as inputs and outputs.
+This uses Pandas dataframes as inputs and outputs, alongside a parameter.

 Copied!